kofrasa/mingo/README.md

 - ```map(callback)``` Applies a function to each document in a cursor and collects the return values in an array.
 - ```forEach(callback)``` Applies a JavaScript function for every document in a cursor.

+### Mingo.Stream(query[, options]) - NodeJS only
+A Transform stream that can be piped from/to any readable/writable JSON stream.

 ### Mingo.CollectionMixin
 A mixin object for ```Backbone.Collection``` which adds ```query()``` and ```aggregate()``` methods